mikeal/CADB/README.md

 * Or, if the the last entry remains unchanged and the header is `CLOSED` any new child entries must be checked to see if they close the chunk and the header may need to be split.

+## Compaction

+One goal of compaction is that the resulting database file byte matches any other compacted store from any other implementation.

+TODO: ordering rules.